South African constitutional litigation: Jurisdiction

 In cases of indirect application, the ordinary procedural rules apply.
 The constitutional jurisdiction of the courts and the procedures that must be observed when the Bill of Rights is directly applied to law or conduct are not simply technical issues, but are of paramount importance for the protection of fundamental rights in practice.
 It is important to know in which forum to challenge an alleged violation of a right, since not all courts have the same jurisdiction in constitutional matters.
 If the court does not have the jurisdiction to grant the relief claimed, it must dismiss the application, whatever its merits may be.

-Substantive questions
+Substantive questions in rights litigation

 At the substantive stage of Bill-of-Rights litigation, the court is concerned with the substance of the applicant's allegation that a right has been infringed by law, or by the conduct of the other party.
 The court must assess the merits of this allegation.
 This assessment primarily involves the interpretation of the provisions of the Constitution in general, and the Bill of Rights in particular.

+In determining whether or not a right has been unjustifiably infringed, the court undertakes what is "essentially a two-stage exercise": it must determine whether a guaranteed right has been violated by the impugned law or conduct, and, if it has, it must determine whether that violation is justifiable in terms of other constitutional considerations.
+If the court finds that a violation of a right is not a justifiable limitation, it will have to consider the proper remedy to deal with the unconstitutional infringement of a fundamental right.

+The approach of the court to onus in respect of these stages is set out by Ackermann J in the following extract from Ferreira v Levin NO:

+The task of determining whether the provisions of [an] Act are invalid because they are inconsistent with the guaranteed rights here under discussion involves two stages, first, an enquiry as to whether there has been an infringement of the [...] guaranteed right; if so, a further enquiry as to whether such infringement is justified under [...] the limitation clause.
+The task of interpreting the [...] fundamental rights rests, of course, with the Courts, but it is for the applicants to prove the facts upon which they rely for the claim of infringement of the particular right in question.
+Concerning the second stage, [it] is for the legislature or the party relying on the legislation to establish this justification [in terms of the limitation clause], and not for the party challenging it, to show that it was not justified.

+This description focuses on the difference in onus relating to the questions of interpretation and limitation.
+The applicant has to show that an infringement of a right has taken place.
+This requires the applicant to prove the facts on which he relies.
+The respondent then has to show that an infringement is a justifiable limitation of the right in terms of section 36.